cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 ```

 {{% notice note %}}
 It is important that the bundle file is named exactly `bundle.yaml` otherwise the bundle will not be useable.
+All of the other bundle file types may be names whatever you like as long they are listed correctly in the `bundle.yaml` file.
 {{% /notice %}}

 3. Return to the `bundle` folder of your `ops-controller` repository and click on the `jenkins.yaml` file.
 The name of this file must match the file name listed under `jcasc` in the `bundle.yaml` file.
 Its contents will match the following: